HyperAgents/hmas/CONTRIBUTING.md

 ## Justifications of ontological choices

+(put this section into comments or in rdfs:comment ?? keep this file generic as a general methodology to contribute on HyperAgent)

 ### Issue name X OR explanation of using a certain class e.g. "Hostable/NotHostable" ?
 (I'm going to give an example of the structuration of this section through an example)